fastrgv/RufasCube/README.md

 -------------------------------------------
 Unzip the archive.

-Windows users may see some error messages pertaining to directory links.
-These can be ignored.

 Open a commandline terminal, and cd to the install directory.

+Windows users may type either a) binw32\rufascube32.exe or b) binw64\rufascube64.exe

 Linux users type "rufascube_gnu" to start the game.
 You may also double click the icon for rufascube_gnu in file manager.